WildernessLabs/Netduino.Foundation/docs/API/Sensors/Buttons/PushButton/index.md

 #### `public event EventHandler PressStarted`

-Raised when a press starts (the button is pushed down).
+Raised when a press starts (the button is pushed down; circuit is closed).

 #### `public event EventHandler PressEnded`

-Raised when a press ends (the button is released).
+Raised when a press ends (the button is released; circuit is opened).

 #### `public event EventHandler Clicked`

-Raised on a click (the button is pressed and released).
+Raised when the button circuit is re-opened after it has been closed (at the end of a "press".

 ## Constructors